thx/gogocode/README.md

 GoGoCode is a transformer for JavaScript/Typescript/HTML based on AST but providing a more intuitive API:

-- A jQuery-like API to navigate and transform the AST.
+- A jQuery-like API to select and transform the AST.
-- A Regex-like syntax to match and modify code.
+- A Regex-like syntax to match and replace code.

 Learn more at the [GoGoCode.io](https://gogocode.io)

 ## Intro

-Let's show you both select and modify API useage:
+Let's show you both select and modify API usage:

 ### In